We use advanced veterinary technology to ensure the best possible treatment outcomes for our patients.

 Our Westport vets use cold laser therapy, a non-surgical therapeutic treatment, to treat inflammation and pain in animals.
 Cold laser therapy is pain-free, drug-free, and can be combined with other treatments.

-Your cat or dog may be a candidate for cold laser surgery if he or she has suffered an injury, undergone surgery, or experiences painful conditions like arthritis.
+Your cat or dog may be a candidate for cold laser surgery if he or she has suffered an injury, undergone surgery, or if they are experiencing a painful inflammatory condition such as arthritis.

 How Cold Lasers Work